saddiq0/My-First-Pro/README.md

-# My-First-Pro
+# About my first pro on Github
-My first pro on Github
+# This is a basic form i would learn to develop